gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 - Insulating bulk
 - Metallic surface states

-The surface states form a **single Dirac cone** — a band structure that cannot exist in a purely 2D system
+The surface states form a **single Dirac cone**, a band structure that cannot exist in a purely 2D system
-(fermion doubling theorem).
+(the fermion doubling theorem).

-The surface Dirac fermion is topologically protected — it cannot be gapped by any perturbation preserving time-reversal symmetry.
+The surface Dirac fermion is topologically protected: it cannot be gapped by any perturbation preserving time-reversal symmetry.